elmarquez/ngSolr/README.md

 x When a facet constraint is added, it should impact the typeahead filter x Location facet controller

+0.3.3
+x Updates toward integration into the SAUL and FACP projects ?
+Stuck on updating fragment to reflect the current facet query -- facet query clears hash

+Current:

 0.3.2
-x Updates toward integration into the SAUL and FACP projects x Faceted search on date ranges x Date/date range facet controller
+x Faceted search on date ranges

-Current:
+- Created date range facet controller

 0.3.1
-?
-Stuck on updating fragment to reflect the current facet query -- facet query clears hash
 - Update the location fragment to reflect the current query
 - Hide pagination index when there are no results
 - Parse URL fragment to get starting query parameters